Preston-Cook/virtual-assistant/README.md

-# A Conversational AI Bot Created By Preston Cook
+# A Virtual Assistant Created By Preston Cook

 ## Project Overview